Simply Ballet Tap Classes 2025

 What if my child cries, runs around, or is nervous?

 Rest assured, our teachers are trained and experienced in dealing with this.
 In most instances the teacher will be able to re-engage your child quickly with an exciting activity.
 We ask that you avoid trying to intervene as it can disrupt other students.
-If we are not able to settle your child, we will bring them out to you or an assistant with sit quietly with them at the side of the room.
+If we are not able to settle your child, we will bring them out to you or an assistant will sit quietly with them at the side of the room.
 Sometimes it can take a week or two for some students to feel comfortable – this is normal for ages 6 and under.

 Is there anything else I need to bring?